Subinkalarikkal/Covid_Vaccine_Availability/README.md

 # Covid_Vaccine_Availability
-This is the vaccine slot availabilty checking..Once we run the program system frequently check the website and once the slot is available system will notify us
+This is Covid vaccine slot availabilty checking program..Once we run the program system frequently check the website and once the slot is available system will notify us